FreeFlarum/freeflarum.com/docs/legal/privacy-policy.md

 FreeFlarum does NOT use tracking services, tracking snippets, tracking programs or other third-party services that harvest the visitor's data for marketing or advertisement purposes.

-For more information about FreeFlarum's vision and internal workings, please refer to [FreeFlarum's about page](https://docs.freeflarum.com/about)
+For more information about FreeFlarum and its internal workings, please refer to [FreeFlarum's about page](https://docs.freeflarum.com/about).

 ## Information that Flarum collects